Early detection, treatment crucial for post-stroke cognitive impairment

 - More research is needed to help identify which stroke survivors are most likely to develop cognitive impairment and to help develop culturally relevant screening and management techniques.

-An American Heart Association scientific statement is an expert analysis of current research and may inform future guidelines.
-This new statement, “Cognitive Impairment After Ischemic and Hemorrhagic Stroke,” advises post-stroke screenings and comprehensive interdisciplinary care to support stroke survivors with cognitive impairment.
+The American Heart Association has published a new scientific statement in the journal Stroke.
+This statement provides expert analysis of current research on the topic of cognitive impairment after stroke.
+The statement advises healthcare professionals to screen stroke survivors for cognitive impairment and provide comprehensive interdisciplinary care to support those affected.
+This guidance may be used to inform future guidelines on the topic.

-“Cognitive impairment is an often under-reported and under-diagnosed — yet very common condition that stroke survivors frequently deal with,” said Nada El Husseini, M.D., M.H.Sc., FAHA, chair of the scientific statement writing committee and an associate professor of neurology at Duke University Medical Center in Durham, North Carolina.
-“Stroke survivors should be systematically evaluated for cognitive impairment so that treatment may begin as soon as possible after signs appear.”
+Dr. Nada El Husseini, who led the writing committee for the scientific statement, said that cognitive impairment is a condition that stroke survivors often face but is not reported or diagnosed enough.
+She emphasized the importance of systematically evaluating stroke survivors for cognitive impairment to begin treatment as soon as possible when symptoms appear.

-According to the American Heart Association’s 2023 Statistical Update, an estimated 9.4 million American adults report having had a stroke – that’s about 3.6% of the U.S. adult population.
-Cognitive impairment may develop early after a stroke or years later.
+The American Heart Association's 2023 Statistical Update states that around 9.4 million adults in America have had a stroke, which makes up about 3.6% of the adult population.
+Cognitive impairment may occur shortly after a stroke or even years later.

 According to the statement:

-- Cognitive impairment after stroke is common in the first year after a stroke, occurring in up to 60% of stroke survivors.
-It is most common within the first two weeks after a stroke.
+- Many stroke survivors experience cognitive impairment within the first year after their stroke, with up to 60% of survivors affected.
+This impairment is most likely to occur within the first two weeks after a stroke.

-- About 40% of people who survive a stroke have cognitive impairment during the first year after the stroke that does not meet diagnostic criteria for dementia, yet it still impacts their quality of life.
+- After a stroke, almost 40% of people experience cognitive impairment during the first year that doesn't meet the criteria for dementia, but it still affects their quality of life.

-- Up to 20% of stroke survivors who experience mild cognitive impairment fully recover cognitive function, and cognitive recovery is most likely within the first 6 months after a stroke.
+- It's possible for up to 20% of stroke survivors who experience mild cognitive impairment to fully recover their cognitive function.
+The best chance for recovery is within the first 6 months after a stroke.

-- Post-stroke cognitive impairment is often associated with other conditions, including physical disability, sleep disorders, behavioral and personality changes, depression and other neuropsychological changes — each of which may contribute to lower quality of life.
+- After a stroke, cognitive impairment is often linked to other conditions, such as physical disabilities, sleep disorders, changes in behavior and personality, depression, and other neuropsychological changes.
+These factors can all negatively impact a person's quality of life.

 Diagnosing and managing cognitive impairment after stroke

-There is no gold standard for cognitive screening after a stroke, according to the scientific statement.
-However, some brief screening tests (30 minutes or less) are widely used to identify cognitive impairment after a stroke: The Mini-Mental State Examination and the Montreal Cognitive Assessment.
+The scientific statement mentions that there is no universally accepted method for testing cognitive function after a stroke.
+However, there are some brief screening tests that can be used to identify cognitive impairment after a stroke.
+Two commonly used tests are the Mini-Mental State Examination and the Montreal Cognitive Assessment, which can both be completed in 30 minutes or less.

-While early detection during the initial hospitalization for stroke is important for immediate care planning, it’s also important to assess cognitive changes over time.
-Stroke survivors who experience unexplained difficulties with cognitive-related activities of daily living, following care instructions or providing a reliable health history may be candidates for additional cognitive screening.
-When cognitive impairment is detected, health care professionals are encouraged to assess an individual’s daily functioning with neuropsychological screenings, which evaluate areas of brain function that affect behavior and may provide a more thorough picture of the individual’s cognitive strengths and weaknesses.
+Detecting cognitive changes over time is important to help stroke survivors manage their condition better.
+Early detection of cognitive impairment is crucial for planning immediate care.
+If someone is having difficulty with activities related to memory, following instructions, or providing medical history, it might be an indication of cognitive impairment.
+Additional cognitive screening is necessary for those people.
+Neuropsychological screenings are recommended to evaluate brain function and to identify the cognitive strengths and weaknesses of individuals.
+It helps healthcare professionals provide better care to patients.

-Health care professionals are encouraged to offer guidance to patients and their caregivers regarding home safety, returning to work and driving after a stroke, and connect caregivers and stroke survivors to community resources for social support.
+According to the scientific statement, healthcare professionals should provide guidance to stroke survivors and their caregivers regarding topics such as home safety, returning to work, and driving after a stroke.
+They should also connect stroke survivors and caregivers to community resources to provide social support.

-Interdisciplinary collaboration among health care professionals, such as physicians, speech language therapists, occupational therapists, neuropsychologists and nurses, is often needed for optimal monitoring and care for people with cognitive impairment after a stroke.
-In addition, the statement suggests behavioral cognitive rehabilitation and physical activity may help improve cognition after a stroke.
+To provide the best care for stroke survivors with cognitive impairment, different healthcare professionals such as physicians, occupational therapists, speech language therapists, neuropsychologists and nurses need to work together.
+They need to monitor the patient and offer care as needed.
+Cognitive rehabilitation and physical activity are also suggested to improve cognition after a stroke.

 Future research needs

-There are unanswered questions regarding how cognitive impairment develops after stroke, and the impact of non-brain factors, including infection, frailty and social factors.
-Further research is needed to determine best practices for cognitive screening after a stroke, including the development and use of screening instruments that consider demographic, cultural and linguistic factors in determining “normal” function.
+The scientific statement acknowledges that there are still unknowns about how cognitive impairment develops after a stroke, and how non-brain factors like infection, frailty, and social factors play a role.
+More research is needed to better understand cognitive screening after a stroke and to develop screening tools that take into account factors like age, culture, and language.

-“Perhaps the most pressing need, however, is the development of effective and culturally relevant treatments for post-stroke cognitive impairment,” El Husseini said.
-“We hope to see big enough clinical trials that assess various techniques, medications and lifestyle changes in diverse groups of patients that may help improve cognitive function.”
+Dr. El Husseini highlights the urgent need for developing effective and culturally appropriate treatments for post-stroke cognitive impairment.
+Large clinical trials are necessary to assess the effectiveness of different techniques, medications, and lifestyle changes in improving cognitive function for diverse groups of patients.

-This scientific statement was prepared by the volunteer writing group on behalf of the American Heart Association’s Stroke Council, the Council on Cardiovascular Radiology and Intervention, the Council on Hypertension and the Council on Lifestyle and Cardiometabolic Health.
-American Heart Association scientific statements promote greater awareness about cardiovascular diseases and stroke issues and help facilitate informed health care decisions.
-Scientific statements outline what is currently known about a topic and what areas need additional research.
-While scientific statements inform the development of guidelines, they do not make treatment recommendations.
-American Heart Association guidelines provide the Association’s official clinical practice recommendations.
+This scientific statement was created by a group of volunteers representing different branches of the American Heart Association.
+The purpose of the statement is to increase awareness and knowledge about stroke and cognitive impairment.
+The statement provides information on what is currently known about the topic and what areas need further research.
+It is important to note that while the statement can inform healthcare decisions, it does not make specific treatment recommendations.
+The American Heart Association's guidelines are used to provide official clinical practice recommendations.

 Co-authors are Vice-Chair Irene L. Katzan, M.D., M.S., FAHA; Natalia S. Rost, M.D., M.P.H., FAHA; Margaret Lehman Blake, Ph.D., C.C.C.-S.L.P.; Eeeseung Byun, R.N., Ph.D.; Sarah T. Pendlebury, F.R.C.P., D.Phil.; Hugo J. Aparicio, M.D., M.P.H.; María J. Marquine, Ph.D.; Rebecca F. Gottesman, M.D., Ph.D., FAHA; and Eric E. Smith, M.D., M.P.H., FAHA.
 Authors’ disclosures are listed in the manuscript.